Jump: Search:

 by Teresa Hennig, Rob Cooper, Geoffrey L. Griffith, and Armen Stein

-This book shows you how to take control of Access 2003 or 2002 using VBA.
+This book shows you how to take control of Access using VBA.
 You’ll learn to create and name variables, use DAO and ADO to manipulate data, handle errors correctly, create classes and use APIs, and more.
-An entire chapter is devoted to the changes in Access 2003, including new wizards and GUI features that previously required VBA code as well as new VBA features.
+An entire chapter is devoted to the changes in Access, including new wizards and GUI features that previously required VBA code as well as new VBA features.
 You will discover how to access data with VBA, execute and debug VBA code, and use VBA with Access objects.
 Finally, you will learn more about the relationship between Access and SQL Server, and how to use VBA in Access to control and enhance other Office applications.

 2007 Version